kendallin/CS3251/readme.txt

 It then returns the permutation that has the shortest ring.
 If a negative value is passed through the array to indicate that a ringo has gone offline, it will recalculate the optimal ring formation without that ringo.

+story.txt: This is a short story that is used as the file transfer

 We used this algorithm to find all permutations https://www.geeksforgeeks.org/heaps-algorithm-for-generating-permutations/